• Apply now

 What you need in order to get into this course.
 There are different pathway options depending on your level of work and education experience.

 An APAC-accredited professional competencies (level 3) qualification.
 For example, Curtin's Master of Psychology (Professional) or equivalent.
+Applicants holding a psychology qualification from an overseas institution must provide evidence that it has been assessed as comparable by the Australian Psychological Society (APS).
 Entry is competitive and shortlisted candidates will be interviewed.

 Ranking and Selection Process